mawinkler/c1-playground/docs/index.md

 !!! ***Playground prepares for Vision One*** !!!

 The Playground is preparing for Vision One.

-Deploy

-- workload ready to be exploited on an EKS cluster integrated with XDR for Containers
+Available soon as ***Playground One***!

+Some of the functionalities to come:

-- virtual machines on AWS integrated with Vision One Endpoint Security (soon)
+- EC2 instances integrated in Vision One Endpoint Security
+- EKS on autoscaling Spot instances
+- EKS with Fargate Profile
+- ECS with EC2
+- ECS with Fargate
+- Vulnerable deployments
+- Support for XDR for Containers, Vision One Cloud Security, and lots more.

+*Private Preview on request, general availability September 2023.*

 !!! ***Playground SIMPLICITY*** !!!